 You know you want to lose weight and you have your list of "real" reasons that resonate with you.
 Now it's time to commit.
 But that feels scary.
 How do you actually stick to these reasons?

-Commitment takes planning and using the prefrontal cortex in our brain.
+Commitment to losing weight takes planning and using the prefrontal cortex in our brain.

 Our prefrontal cortex is the part of our brain in charge of decision making.
 It's the most advanced part of our brain and the part that takes the most time to develop.
 Researchers think full development of this part takes until we're about 25 years old.